Is Prune Juice Effective For Weight Loss?

 Image: Shutterstock

 Prune contains many other nutrients such as fiber, antioxidants, and potassium (6).
 As you know, dietary fiber is important for the digestive system and affects everything from digestion to the elimination of waste from the body to constipation issues (7).
+So, drinking prune juice for constipation can be beneficial as it can help promote regular bowel movement.
 It also works as an appetite suppressant as the foods that contain fiber can help you feel satisfied for a longer time (8).
 This means that by consuming prunes and drinking prune juice, you do not need to snack often in between meals, which in turn helps you when you are trying to lose weight.

 Kylie says, “Due to the fiber content of prune juice, it can help you stay fuller for longer which is important when trying to lose weight.
 It also has a low glycemic index so your blood sugar will not spike as quickly as when you consume other fruit juices.
 Maintaining a more managed blood sugar level is not only good for your health, but helps with appetite control.”